Advocating nonlethal solutions to human/animal conflicts isn’t “sentimental” – it’s forward-thinking. And it’s backed by real science.

 Hunting is the past.
 Currently available nonlethal wildlife technologies and practices are the future.
 APLNJ works to advance this progressive trend, and we encourage you to get involved.

-Project 99 was created to represent the 99.4% of New Jersey’s non-hunting population -- supporting nonlethal wildlife approaches and peaceful solutions to human/wildlife issues in New Jersey.
+Project 99 was created to represent the 99.4% of New Jersey’s non-hunting population, and to underscore a shrinking minority’s replete power over public wildlife and public lands.